 Bharat innovation funds and Agritech

-We already have more than 500 start-ups in the Agritech sector.
-Phenomenal digitization of technology has taken place in the past few years with developments like satellite imaging and spectrometry.
-Post-COVID, it is highly possible that consumer behavior will change and they will seek more accountability from the food supply chain.
+We already have more than 500 start-ups in the agritech sector.
+Phenomenal digitization has taken place in the past few years with developments like satellite imaging and spectrometry.
+Post-COVID-19, it is highly possible that consumer behavior will change and they will seek more accountability from the food supply chain.
 That is why, food safety, grading, and quality should be of utmost importance across the value chain today.
 Currently, most clients for Agritech start-ups are food processing companies.

 However, we expect that even the government would be inclined to take an interest in the same soon.
 Due to the lock-down, consumers demanded increased food supply that caused a boom in this sector in the past few weeks.
 It is a given fact that the size of the opportunity in this sector is enormous, and the government should recognize that as well.
 The most important thing to expect from a start-up during trying times is resilience, and that is found consistently across Agritech start-ups.
 Logistics start-ups and their opportunities